Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Introduction

-In this paper, we investigate several algorithmic approaches for fitting tessellation models, namely Voronoi, Laguerre, and generalized balanced power diagrams (GBPDs) to volumetric image data of materials such as polycrystals and foams.
+To illustrate the breadth of this framework, we briefly review applications of power diagrams and their generalizations in areas such as materials testing, imaging (superpixel generation), stochastic geometry, stereology, and others, before returning to their algorithmic realization—primarily for virtual materials testing.
+We investigate several algorithmic approaches for fitting tessellation models, namely Voronoi diagrams, Laguerre diagrams, and GBPDs to volumetric image data of materials such as polycrystals and foams.
 We explore a range of optimization techniques, from linear programming methods to stochastic and gradient-based algorithms, evaluating their effectiveness in capturing complex microstructural geometries.
 Through comparative experiments on real datasets, we highlight the trade-offs between the complexity of the optimization methods and the accuracy of the resulting tessellation approximations, aiming to guide the selection of suitable approaches for various application scenarios.